thedamon/writings/writing/fiction/aghfuck.md

 AGHFUCK.
 Stomper of dicks.

-He’s pulled all the curtains shut and all that’s left of the light that gets through them is grime.
+He’s pulled all the curtains shut and the only light left after it filters through them is caked with grime.

-He blinks at me, kinda dopey looking, for all of 2 seconds before the maliciousness slams in—and glints out from his slug eyes.
+Aghfuck blinks at me, looking kinda dopey for all of 2 seconds before the maliciousness slams in, glinting out from his slug eyes.

 He gets to work fast this time.

-You know I’ve been busy slapping that good CBT brand brain putty overtop all my You-Know-Whats.
-Yeah well. ￼Barely 4 seconds and he’s drilled right through to You-Know-Where.
+You know I’ve been really busy slapping that good CBT brand brain putty overtop all my *You-Know-Whats*.
+Yeah?: Well. ￼Barely 4 seconds and he’s drilled right through to *You-Know-Where*.
 He knows how low I can go and has a plan to get me back there, stat.

 ## Hilarious roommate hijinx prank I.